and Studying American Philosophy and Pragmatism

 (These links aim mainly to lead readers to many more resources on American philosophy.
 Suggestions and corrections are welcome, as this is in progress and more links are coming.)

 Alain Locke Society.
 Information about Locke, including forthcoming manuscripts, books, conferences, and related associations.

-scholarly practices.
-The Peirce Edition Project's mission is
+according to current scholarly practices.
+The Peirce Edition

-to organize and date the manuscripts and to produce an
+Project's mission is to organize and date the manuscripts and to

-approved scholarly edition of Peirce's writings.
-Produced by
+produce an approved scholarly edition of Peirce's writings.
+Produced

 R.W.
 Emerson.
 The Ralph Waldo Emerson Society.